Event review – UK Financial Services Careers Event – September 2022

 Despite the technical issues at the beginning, our Financial Services event saw great engagement between attendees and exhibitors, and we heard some really inspiring advice and career tips from our fantastic speakers.

-Join us at STEM Women Event!
+Join us at a STEM Women Event!

 We are running another 6 events this autumn season, continuing with our industry focused events technology and engineering.
 These are followed by a STEM Careers Event for the Benelux Region, a UK wide STEM careers event and a Hybrid STEM Careers event in Ireland.
 Our autumn season will finish with an In-Person STEM Careers Event in London in October.